 Even with the addition of the three-point line, Selvy's record is untouchable.

-Defending national champion Villanova, which also had the country's most efficient offense, scored at least 100 points just four times last season – as a team.
+The 2018 national champion, Villanova, which also had the country's most efficient offense, scored at least 100 points just four times last season – as a team.

 In a 40-minute game, it would take a player averaging 2.5 points per minute, assuming the player never went to the bench.